All Abilities and Inclusion

 What’s On Now:

-- WA Paralympic Football Squad and Development Program, including Edith Cowan University Study
+- preparations for 2020 WA Para’s Football Squad and Development Program (formerly paralympic), including Edith Cowan University Study

-- Special Olympics WA / All-Stars Program (intellectual disability pathway; see below)
+- break for Special Olympics WA / All-Stars Program (intellectual disability pathway; see below)

 Football West’s Commitment to All Abilities Access and Inclusion